Another one: Kelly scores a fifth AHS record - Austin Daily Herald

 Logan said the state meet is a great boost to his morale and he’s also glad to have that 500-yard freestyle behind him.

-“It hasn’t swam it a lot, but it’s enough to know how to swim it,” Kelly said.
+“I haven’t swam it a lot, but it’s enough to know how to swim it,” Kelly said.
 “It’s a pretty hard race, especially mentally.
-It’s probably the most mental race because you have to make sure you’re not going too fast, while in the races you can’t do that.”
+It’s probably the most mental race because you have to make sure you’re not going too fast.”

-Austin head coach and Logan’s father Ryan Kelly said that he has stopped putting limitations on Logan’s goals and the 500 record is just another moment when his son has competed with excellence.
+Austin head coach and Logan’s father, Ryan Kelly, said that he has stopped putting limitations on Logan’s goals and the 500 record is just another moment when his son has competed with excellence.

 “Every year he proves me wrong, so I stopped doubting him.
 I told him before this year to go get that record and beyond that, do everything we can to have a good year,” Ryan said.
 “We didn’t know what this year was going to bring and that was one goal.
 We knew we would have a lot of virtual races and we didn’t know if we would have state.”

-The Packers have a couple of more weeks to tune up before they must prepare for the conference meet and Section 1A meet.
+The Packers have a couple more weeks to tune up before they must prepare for the conference and Section 1A meets.
 Considering it is a shortened season, Ryan is happy with where the team is.

 “There is still work that has to be done, but we’re ahead of where I thought we would be,” Ryan said.
 “We’ll see where all of the pieces fit together for Big Nine and sections.
 There are some guys that are really turning the corner right now and that’s fun to watch.”